 Managing energy consumption of devices is different from typical network management functions because of the special nature of energy supply and use.
-The EMAN Requirements draft [I-D.ietf-eman-requirements] identifies necessary capabilities for an energy management standard.
+The EMAN Requirements draft [RFC6988] identifies necessary capabilities for an energy management standard.
 This document describes how an energy management system (EnMS) uses EMAN and how to use and interpret EMAN data.